clausreinke/netedit/js/README.txt

 Project home page: <tbd (googlecode? what about licensing?)>
 Author           : Claus Reinke <claus.reinke@talk21.com>

 last update            : 07.10.2010
-tested with      : Opera 10.53, Firefox 3.6.10, Safari 5.0
+originally tested with : Opera 10.53, Firefox 3.6.10, Safari 5.0

-PLEASE NOTE: this code has not yet been released - please do not distribute!

 ----------------- Summary:

   Can currently edit simple, single-page Place/Transition-Nets without markings, export them to PNML or SVG, and import them from PNML.
 Lots of basic features still missing in this initial release (also, consider it alpha quality!-)

+PLEASE NOTE: this code is not in release state - it was partly a means for
+             me to learn about using SVG, partly a feasibility study.
+I've just converted my old darcs repo to git, to make it easier to access.
+             A quick status check (see below) shows that the new IE9 has fitted right in to the APIs I coded against, which is nice, but all the browsers, including those I originally tested with, no longer run the full code as they used to (hopefully just minor API evolution, but still disappointing, after less than a year).

+             I plan to fix the features gone missing, so that the editor will be basic but useable once again, but have not yet decided how take this further afterwards (the user interface is not just basic, but old-fashioned, but I do want a Javascript-based Petri net editor, and if the old code doesn't look too bad a year later, there is only the problem of finding the time..).

+             Feel free to play with it, don't blame me for anything, let me know if you find it useful, and please do not re-distribute!

+----------------- Status check (27.06.2011): sad state of affairs..

+  Opera 11.01
+    moving arc midpoints doesn't work
+    import/export doesn't work

+  Firefox 5.0
+    keyboard events stop working after first t/p moving arc midpoints doesn't work
+    export doesn't work

+  Safari 5.0
+    TypeError on module loading:-(

+  IE 9
+    no display initially, reload starts working after F12?-( moving arc midpoints doesn't work
+    arrow heads aren't filled
+    import/export doesn't work

 ----------------- Files (see svgtest.xhtml for an example instantiation):